Unemployment Insurance Information

 1099-G Tax Form

-All individuals who received unemployment insurance (UI) benefits in 2020 will receive the 1099-G tax form.
+All individuals who received unemployment insurance (UI) benefits last year will receive the 1099-G tax form.
 Here's what to know about your 1099-G tax form.